 However, women and girls are often left out of the conversation entirely and suffer the most.
 In Kibera, only 25 percent of girls report that there is a place in their community outside of their home or school that they feel safe, compared to 58 percent of boys.1

-At our tuition-free leadership academies, located in Kibera and Mathare in Nairobi, over 450 students are receiving a free high-quality education from pre-kindergarten through the 8th grade.
-Every student receives healthcare, meals, uniforms and school supplies, so that they can stay focused on what matters most: their futures.
+At our tuition-free leadership academies, located in Kibera and Mathare in Nairobi, 656 students are receiving a free high-quality education from pre-kindergarten through the 8th grade.
+Every student receives healthcare, meals, uniforms and school supplies so that they can stay focused on what matters most: their futures.
 Another 80 students are receiving free high quality secondary education in top boarding schools in Kenya and the United States.

 1 Erulkar, A., & Matheka, J. K. (2007).
 Adolescence in the Kibera slums of Nairobi, Kenya.
 Population Council.2The World Bank